HeligPfleigh/react-native-thermal-receipt-printer/README.md

 ## Integrate module

-To integrate `react-native-printer` with the rest of your react app just execute:
+To integrate `react-native-thermal-receipt-printer` with the rest of your react app just execute:

 ```
-react-native link react-native-printer
+react-native link react-native-thermal-receipt-printer

 ```